 Writing your personal statement for the AMCAS application can be daunting.
 Although most students focus mainly on GPA and MCAT scores, the personal statement is a very important component of your application and should be carefully written.
 It is your opportunity to share with admissions committees things about you that are not noted in other sections of your application.

 The Pre-Health Advising Office recommends you have several different people objectively read your personal statement and provide constructive feedback.
 Your letter-writers are often a great option.
-There are also resources on campus that can assist you, such as your major advisor, the UGA Writing Center or Elizabeth Hughes (Honors Pre-Health Advisor).
+There are also resources on campus that can assist you, such as the Career Center, the UGA Writing Center or Elizabeth Hughes (Honors Pre-Health Advisor).

 What should be included?